freeflyaz/event/README.md

 - Use the React CLI to set-up the client folder, running `create-react-app client`.
 - Your app should allow users to do the following:
-  - View a list of the upcoming events.
+  - View a list of the next upcoming events sorted by the most recent (see the wireframe).
   - Add a new event.
 When a new event is added, the event list should reflect the changes automatically and the form fields should be cleaned.
-- Manage the global state with `React.Context`.

 ![wireframe](readme-images/wireframe.png)

-### Specks
+### Specks 🥓

 - On the form:
   - Title's input should contain the attribute name, set to `title`.